reeseschultz/reese.codes/src/index.md

 > problems, indicating gaps in toolchains and knowledge.
 Closing these gaps is a
 > passion of mine.

 Have questions or comments?
-To get in touch, email
+Email
 <a href="mailto:contact@reese.codes">contact@reese.codes</a>.

 ---